sverx/devkitSMS/assets2banks/README.md

 # asset group complete

 # other assets (ungrouped)
+asset2 (palette).bin
+:overwrite 0 1 0x00
+# 'asset2 (palette).bin' the zero-indexed element of the array will be set to 0x00

 asset2 (tiles).psgcompr
 asset3 (tilemap).bin
 :format unsigned int

+asset4.bin
+:format unsigned int
+:overwrite 32 128 0x010a 0x01FF 0x0123
+# 'asset4.bin' 128 elements starting from array[32] will be set to the values listed
+# (values list will be reitered until 128 array elements are replaced)
 ```

 Of course all the assets in the asset folder which are not mentioned in the config file will be handled as ungrouped and without special attributes.